 Peter whilst still working with his father Tom Randall, he minimised chemical use in the years up to certification.
 Both father and son developed a disliked for using harmful chemicals in farming because of the health problems caused by them.

-Leeton is located in the Murrumbidgee irrigation area; the main rice producing area in Australia.
-The region produced close to 1.3 million tonnes in 2013.
+Leeton is located in the Murrumbidgee irrigation area (MIA); the main rice producing area in Australia.
+The region produced close to 1.3 million tonnes in 2013 the largest amount in it's history.
 But due to the high amounts of chemical pesticides and insecticides used for conventional rice farming and other crops, some of the residents are worried about the high numbers of people dying of cancer.

 Over the years Peter has been doing things differently and has observed the improved ecology between his and conventionally grown crops.
-Ancient looking crustaceans, fish and birds all grow in organically farmed rice as it provides habitat for native animals making it a more environmentally responsible use of the water from the Murrumbidgee River.
+Ancient looking crustaceans, fish and birds all grow and thrive in organically farmed rice, as it provides habitat for native animals making it a more ecologically powerful use of the water from the Murrumbidgee River.

 Peter's next dream was to sell his own organic rice.
 But this was not legal under Australian rice marketing law; the NSW rice marketing board controlled all rice grown in NSW.
 Peter could have had his rice confiscated if he attempted to sell his produce at the price he wanted and to whom he wanted.
 He did receive a small premium on his rice but well below what he believed the market would pay.
 This slowed the Randall’s farm progress.

 Then the drought hit.
 Beginning around 2001 rain levels over the catchment and the Murrumbidgee irrigation area itself dropped to record low levels for 10 years.
-Peter only planted one organic rice crop during this period, the family survived on raising and selling dorper lambs.
+Peter only planted one organic rice crop during this 10 year period "the millennium drought", the family survived on raising and selling dorper lambs and doing some work off the farm.

 The irrigation system kept water in the Murrumbidgee River unlike the previous bad drought in which the Murrumbidgee dried up.
 It provided water for pastures to feed livestock, other crops and some rice was grown in the area.

-Our other goals include expanding the on-farm packing facility, build a straw bale education centre, and incorporate more renewable energy and permaculture systems and a place for a holiday for those who have not had one for a long time.
+Our other goals include; recruiting new farm managers, expanding the upgrade to our milling facility, a straw bale construction, and incorporating more renewable energy and permaculture systems.
+A creating a place for a relaxation, for those who have not had a holiday in a long time.

 Thank you for visiting our website and we are truly grateful for our wonderful customers.
 We love to hear from you and share the same values of wholesome natural food and environmental responsibility.